civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 45

-Any minister of the Crown designated by the Governor in Council may consult and may negotiate agreements with the provincial **and territorial** governments to ensure, to the greatest practical extent but subject to Part IV, that the provision of federal, provincial, **territorial**, municipal and education services in both official languages is coordinated and that regard is had to the needs of the recipients of those services.
+Any minister of the Crown designated by the Governor in Council may consult and may negotiate agreements with the provincial and territorial governments to ensure, to the greatest practical extent but subject to Part IV, that the provision of federal, provincial, territorial, municipal and education services in both official languages is coordinated and that regard is had to the needs of the recipients of those services.

 ### Section 45.1